top of page

 RT | MISSOURI | 6’3 | 313

-Strengths: Membou is a versatile lineman with a ton of likeable traits.
-He’s spent his career at RT, but has the tools to play anywhere.
-Membou has a densely built and well-proportioned frame, showing functional power on tape.
-He’s also a nimble athlete who can climb the second level and make plays in open space.
-Membou shows good fundamentals in the run game Weaknesses: I’d like to see Membou’s hand placement become more consistent, although when it's good, it's great Bottom Line: Membou has the size, versatility, athleticism, and technique to be a very good NFL starter somewhere on the o-line.
-One of my personal favorites.
+Strengths: Membou is a versatile offensive lineman with a ton of likeable traits.
+Primarily a right tackle in college, he has the tools to play across the line.
+He has a dense, well-proportioned frame and displays functional power on tape.
+Membou is also a nimble athlete, capable of climbing to the second level and making plays in space.
+He shows solid fundamentals in the run game and plays with a strong base.
+Weaknesses: While his hands are powerful and he flashes dominant reps, his hand placement could be more consistent.
+Bottom Line: Membou brings the size, versatility, athleticism, and technical foundation to develop into a very good NFL starter.

 Grade: Round 1